sebbbbbb-cyber/Roblox-Client-Optimizer/README.md

 - Enables BatchAssetApi

 Do you have any issues installing RCO?
 Read here!
 1. RCO *ONLY* works on Windows, though it should also work on custom Windows mods.
-(Only tested on 10)
+(Only tested on 10) (Semi support for 11)